-I was the kid at tennis and debate camp (quiet, allof you–I have very happy memories of debate camp!) who wound up without a roommate.
+At tennis and debate camp (quiet, allof you–I have very happy memories of debate camp!), I was the kid who wound up without a roommate.
 My husband won an iPod for buying his books at the school bookstore and all I got was an IOU for a book that hadn’t arrived yet.

-But there was one time…one magical time.
-We ordered take out from our favorite Mexican restaurant.
+But there was one time…one magical time that I ordered take out from our favorite Mexican restaurant.
 When I got home, I discovered a little foil pan of sweet goodness–this cake had luckily, MAGICALLY wound up in my bag.
 At that point in my life, I’d never eaten tres leches before, but I can guarantee you that it wasn’t the last time!

 1 pint whipping cream, divided

 sliced fresh fruit (strawberries are a traditional choice, but we love serving it with a variety of tropical fruit like strawberries, mangoes, and kiwi)